arifhossen-dev/taka-format/README.md

 - PHP ^8
 - pestphp/pest: ^2.34

-If you have these requirements, you can start by cloning the repository and installing the dependencies:
+If you have these requirements, you can start by run this command:

 ```bash
 composer required arifhossen/taka-format